dogescript/dogescript.github.io/wiki/Utilities/index.md

 title: Utilities
 ---
 {% include JB/setup %}
-List of things that were made to interact with Dogescript it any way.
+List of things that were made to interact with Dogescript in any way.

 ## Syntax Highlighting